Litemage/oasis-bridge/README.md

 # Purpose

-The purpose of the O.A.S.I.S interface service is to poll a target i2c device address which is expected to have sensor data at particular addresses.
+The purpose of the O.A.S.I.S bridge service is to poll a target i2c device address which is expected to have sensor data at particular addresses.
 The master device running this service will then post that data to a redis server running locally.